This glossary explains terms in the Medicare program.

 State Survey Agency

-A state agency that oversees health care facilities that participate in the Medicare and/or Medicaid programs.
-The State Survey Agency inspects health care facilities and investigates complaints to ensure that health and safety standards are met.
+A state agency that oversees health care facilities that participate in the Medicare and/or Medicaid programs by, for example, inspecting health care facilities and investigating complaints to ensure that health and safety standards are met.

 A coverage rule used by some Medicare Prescription Drug Plans that requires you to try one or more similar, lower cost drugs to treat your condition before the plan will cover the prescribed drug.